guanche/jquery-smoothShow/README.md

 ## In brief
 The performance of the build-in `$.show()`, `$.hide()` and subsequent `$.toggle()`, is not that great (See this [comment](https://twitter.com/paul_irish/status/564443848613847040) from Paul Irish on the matter).
-This is because it animates the width, height and opacity of the element as fast as it can, at the by you givin rate.
+This is because it animates the width, height and opacity of the element as fast as it can, at the by you given rate.
 This little plugin makes use of pure **CSS only** animated properties, with all the performance gain that comes with it.

 It will work in browsers that support CSS animations, `max-height` and `transform: translateY()`.
 So just about any out there.